-Births resulting from unintended pregnancy are also costly to the federal and state governments, resulting in $12.5 billion in government expenditures in 2008.(8) Without publicly funded family planning services, the annual public cost of births from unintended pregnancy nationwide would double, to more than $25 billion.
-By helping women avoid unintended pregnancies, these services saved taxpayers $10.5 billion in 2010, or $5.68 for every $1 spent.(7)
+Unintended pregnancies are also costly to the federal and state governments, resulting in $21.0 billion in public expenditures in 2010.(8) Yet, these costs could have been considerably higher: By helping women avoid unintended pregnancies, publicly funded family planning services saved taxpayers $13.6 billion in 2010, or $7.09 for every $1 spent.(9)

 Incidence and Outcomes of Unintended Pregnancy in South Carolina

-• In 2008, 61% of unintended pregnancies in South Carolina resulted in births and 25% in abortions; the remainder resulted in miscarriages.(9)
+• In 2010, 57% of unintended pregnancies in South Carolina resulted in births and 29% in abortions; the remainder resulted in miscarriages.(10)

 Public Cost of Unintended Pregnancy in South Carolina

-• In South Carolina in 2008, the federal and state governments spent $262 million on births resulting from unintended pregnancies; of this, $183 million (70%) was paid by the federal government and $79 million (30%) was paid by the state.(8)
+• In South Carolina in 2010, the federal and state governments spent $411.2 million on unintended pregnancies; of this, $327.3 million was paid by the federal government and $84.0 million was paid by the state.(8)

 Preventing Unintended Pregnancy in South Carolina